ophub/amlogic-s9xxx-openwrt/README.md

 ## Install and Update OpenWrt

-Choose the OpenWrt firmware corresponding to your TV box model, and refer to the corresponding instructions for the use of different devices.
+Choose the OpenWrt firmware corresponding to your TV box model, and refer to the relevant documentation for device-specific usage instructions.

 - ### Install OpenWrt